JellyTavernAI/offline-api/README.md

 ## A note on mental health

-AI can be fun and engaging.
 There is nothing wrong with immersive use of AI.
 In fact, it can be quite fun, engaging and even helpful.

 **Just be aware:**
-- It isn't a real person
-- It doesn't know you
+- It isn't a real person and it doesn't know you
-- It's unpredictable and can say the worst things at the worst time
+- It's unpredictable
-- It won't know or care if it caused you harm or insult

-Please enjoy AI as much as you want, in any way you want.
-Seek out the positive experiences it has to offer, but do not use it as a substitue for real help.
-Your mental health matters, don't suffer in silence.
+- It should not substitue real help for those that need it

-You matter
+> Enjoy AI responsibly and never forget: You matter &lt;3